RihamAdil1/Rihal-Challenge-ML/README.md

 * Preparing reference and generated captions.
 * Compute BLEU score (evaluation metric).

+ ## <small>Approach 5:Detect if the news article is related to Palestine and categorize it under a new subcategory called "FreePalestine"..</small>
+   ### <small>1.Data Preprocessing.</small>
+* For text,extract abstract from all articles(clean, remove stpwords,tekonize and vectorize them using Bag of words technique.
+* construct a new variable label classify  "FreePlestine" or "other" based on the technique explained in the notebook .

+   ### <small>2.Model selection.</small>
+* Naive Bayes.

+  ### <small>3.Model Training.</small>
+* the model is trained using training dataset.
+* Cross validation is done during training stage

+  ### <small>4.Model Evaluation.</small>
+* F1 score (evaluation metric) as irt is a harmonic measure between precision and recall.
+* model needs more refinemnt and hypertunining

   ## References

 - N24News: A New Dataset for Multimodal News Classification